Capricornian Soldier, Werner Waltz

 She heard it more than felt it―a resounding boom that drowned out the chaos of battle and the calm of lapping waves.
 It rang so loudly in her ears that, for a moment, she almost thought it was the only sound that ever existed.
 When the sound faded, she was in the air and falling swiftly with the ocean opening up below her.

-She didn’t hear the rest because she broke through the barrier of water.
+She didn’t hear the rest because she soon broke through the barrier of water.
 The cold gripped her tightly and dragged a trail of blood from her, which rose up to the surface like smoke alongside air bubbles.

 A minor injury, surely, Maria thought as she sank deeper and deeper into the frigid dark.
 All she needed to do was kick her legs a bit, and she’d break through the surface to rejoin her crew.
 Surely, this would be an exciting tale.
 And onto the next adventure they would go.

 An intrusive thought invaded her mind as black dots pricked her vision: